demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 To configure a Microsoft integration that uses this authorization flow with a self-deployed Azure application:

 1. Make sure the needed permissions are granted for the app registration, e.g for Microsoft Graph User: API/Permission name `Directory.AccessAsUser.All` of type `Delegated`.
+2. The Redirect URI can direct any web application that you wish to receive responses from Azure AD.
+If you are not sure what to set, you can use `https://localhost`.
-2. Enter your client ID in the *ID* parameter field.
+3. Enter your client ID in the *ID* parameter field.
-3. Enter your client secret in the *Key* parameter field.
+4. Enter your client secret in the *Key* parameter field.
-4. Enter your tenant ID in the *Token* parameter field.
+5. Enter your tenant ID in the *Token* parameter field.
+6. Enter your redirect URI in the ***Redirect URI*** parameter field.
-5. Save the instance.
+7. Save the instance.
-6. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions.
+8. Run the `!<integration command prefix>-generate-login-url` command in the War Room and follow the instructions.
 For example, for Microsoft Graph User: `!msgraph-user-generate-login-url`.

 #### Using National Cloud
 Some of the Cortex XSOAR-Microsoft integrations support the deployment of national clouds through the self-deployed